AndresMpa/mu-vim/README.md

 nvim
 ```

+#### Note:

+If you feel lost inside nvim or vim and you are using my config, just press "space + h + h"

 Now you must being on neovim (or vim) just make the following commands to install the plugins and that stuff (You may need to install [Plug](https://github.com/junegunn/vim-plug))

 - space + p + i